sayeesx/exquio/README.md

 Built with ❤️ by Sayees
 🌐 sayees.vercel.app

+Copyright (c) 2025 Sayees

+All rights reserved.

+This source code and all associated files are the exclusive property of Sayees.
+Unauthorized copying, modification, distribution, or use of this software, in whole or in part, is strictly prohibited.

+This software is proprietary and confidential.
+It may not be reproduced, distributed, or used in any way without the express written consent of the copyright holder.

 Exquio is a work-in-progress project aiming to bring convenience to healthcare booking through mobile-first, secure design.

 © 2025 Exquio – All rights reserved.